Orpo cabinet: Program

 Under the coalition deal, the Government has plans to tighten the rules for getting permanent residence and citizenship.
 Orpo Cabinet is aiming for 100,000 new people to become part of the workforce through, among other things, social security reforms and labor market reforms.
 The goal is, for example, to reduce the power of trade unions.
 The government increases funding for research and development and plans investments in rail traffic.
 In addition, the program aims to tighten Finland's criminal policy.

 Riikka Purra, the chair of the Finns Party, justified the party's joining the coalition government by saying that the government program tightens immigration policy and changes Finland's climate policy to be more realistic.
 Anna-Maja Henriksson, chair of the Swedish People's Party, emphasized that the government will not weaken the position of the Swedish language in Finland.
 During the government program negotiations, the Swedish People's Party was at odds with the Finns Party on many issues, and Henriksson admitted that it is surprising that the party ended up in the same government as the Finns Party.

+Before being elected, the National Coalition Party (NCP) campaigned on balancing public finances.
+They promised to avoid tax increases on work, arguing instead for spending cuts and structural reforms to boost employment.
+However, the austerity program implemented faced challenges.
+The government increased significantly the general value added tax rate from 24% to 25.5% in September 2024, making it the second-highest standard VAT rate in the EU, while the reduced VAT was dropped from 14% to 13.5%.
+They simultaneously implemented income tax reductions for low- and middle-income earners and committed to lowering the corporate tax rate to 18% by 2027.
+Despite all these measures, the budget deficit remained high, projected at approximately €12.2 billion for 2025, largely due to increased interest payments and defense spending.